lyubogankov/book_programming_principles_and_practice_using_cpp/ch06_writing_a_program/README.md

     According to the book, adding one extra feature opens the floodgates for more features to get added, bogging down the development process.
 Better to implement one thing at a time.

-6. *What are the three main phases of software development?*  TODO
+6. *What are the three main phases of software development?*

-    1. meme
-    2. meme
+    1. Analysis - develop requirements/specification
+    2. Design - map specs onto high-level program structure, research libraries (if needed)
-    3. meme
+    3. Implementation

+    This probably works well for smaller programs, but for larger ones it's probably an iterative process (with each slice consisting of these three phases).

-7. *What is a “use case”?*  TODO
+7. *What is a “use case”?*

+    An example of a program feature + how user is expected to interact with it.

-8. *What is the purpose of testing?*  TODO
+8. *What is the purpose of testing?*

+    To ensure that the program works as expected in all use cases and gracefully errors out outside of them.

 9. *According to the outline in the chapter, describe the difference between a `Term`, an `Expression`, a `Number`, and a `Primary`.*